Melbourne, Florida: Postwar

 In the 1950s, Babcock Street was extended north to intersect with US 1.
 The Melbourne Shopping Center was constructed on Babcock, the area's first strip mall.
-Consumers were sufficiently attracted to this new mall, that the traditional downtown, off New Haven, suffered.
+Consumers were sufficiently attracted to this new mall that the traditional downtown, off New Haven, suffered.
 Urban blight was successfully mitigated in the 1980s.

 A board was created by the legislature to spend a 10% tax on electric bills.
 This was used by the Melbourne Civic Improvement Board to build the Melbourne Auditorium, the first library and fire station, and various parks.
 The board was dissolved when Melbourne was merged with Eau Gallie in 1969.
 That merger doubled the size of Melbourne.

-Streetlights were gradually added until, by the early 1960s, streets east of Babcock Street had lights.
+Streetlights were gradually added until by the early 1960s, streets east of Babcock Street had lights.
 Lights were added to streets west of Babcock after the early 1960s.

-In 1969, the city elected Julius Montgomery, its first black councilman.
-Montgomery was also the first African American student of Brevard Engineering College, later Florida Institute of Technology which named their Pioneer Award after him.
+In 1969, the city elected Julius Montgomery, its first Black councilman.
+Montgomery was also the first African American student of Brevard Engineering College, later Florida Institute of Technology, which named their Pioneer Award after him.

 On August 2, 1995, the city received a record 9.06 in of rainfall from Hurricane Erin.

-During the week of August 22, 2008, a record 17.54 inch of rain fell caused by Tropical Storm Fay.
+During the week of August 22, 2008, a record 17.54 inch of rain fell, caused by Tropical Storm Fay.

 A 2009 Halloween street party sponsored by a downtown restaurant attracted an estimated 8,000–10,000 people.
 This overwhelmed the downtown area.
-Street parties were curtailed until public safety issues were addressed.
+Street parties were curtailed until public-safety issues were addressed.

-On February 18, 2017, president Donald J. Trump held his first post-inauguration rally at the Orlando-Melbourne International Airport drawing a crowd of approximately 9,000 people according to the Melbourne police department.
+On February 18, 2017, president Donald J. Trump held his first post-inauguration rally at the Orlando-Melbourne International Airport, drawing a crowd around 9,000 people according to the Melbourne police department.